askomics/flaskomics/docs/ontologies.md

 First, make sure to have the [abstraction file](/abstraction/#ontologies) ready.
 Upload it to AskOmics, and integrate it.
 Make sure *to set it public*.

-You can then head to the <navbar><i class="fa fa-project-diagram"></i> Ontologies</navbar> tab.
+You can then head to <navbar><i class="fa fa-project-diagram"></i> Ontologies</navbar> in the user tab.
 There, you will be able to create and delete ontologies.

 ## Creating an ontology